Quantum Circuit Optimization by Graph Coloring: Conclusion and future directions

 In this work, optimizing the depth of a commuting circuit is reduced to solving graph coloring problem, leading to a strategy for circuit optimization.
 It has been shown that the strategy can be applied to improve the known circuits.

-Although this work concerns commuting circuits only, it is worth studying further applications as certain circuits can be transformed or divided into subcircuits appropriate for the proposed method.
-(Section\;\ref{sec:application-1} and Section\;\ref{sec:application-2} are such examples.)
+One limitation of the reduction strategy is that it only works on commuting circuits.
+Two workarounds can be further investigated.
+One direction is to transform a noncommuting circuit into one such that a portion of commuting parts is large.
+This is closely related with the circuit synthesis where the behavior of an input circuit should be maintained in the output\;\cite{nam18,MQT}.
+The other way is to divide a noncommuting circuit into many commuting parts and then applying the method where available.
+For example, LU decomposition is employed in optimizing linear circuits\;\cite{PLU_SODA,MZ22}, where we see a potential application of the coloring method.

-As a final note, we want to point out that the strategy developed in this work is capable of finding the optimal depth of a commuting circuit corresponding to a perfect graph\;\cite{bondy2008graph}, since there exists a polynomial time algorithm for graph coloring of a perfect graph\;\cite{PolyTimePerfectColoring}.
+We want to point out that the strategy developed in this work is capable of finding the optimal depth of a commuting circuit corresponding to a perfect graph\;\cite{bondy2008graph}, since there exists a polynomial time algorithm for graph coloring of a perfect graph\;\cite{PolyTimePerfectColoring}.
 The next question is then whether it is possible to find such a circuit that has practical uses while its optimal depth is not yet known.
 We have not formally proved yet, but considering that the perfect graphs do not have odd ring of length $\ge 5$, a circuit consisting of commuting CNOT gates seems to correspond to a perfect graph.\footnote{On the other hand, CZ-only circuits generally do not correspond to perfect graphs.} However, we were not able to take advantage of such a fact for a useful application.

+An anonymous reviewer raised a question whether the reduction idea can be generalized to account for hardware restrictions such as qubit connectivity and gate set.
+If hardware restrictions are to be considered, an originally commuting circuit will naturally become noncommuting one.
+We have tried to generalize the reduction idea so that it works on such restrictions, but came to the conclusion that it is highly nontrivial.
+There is a possibility that vertex coloring of a certain acyclic directed graph may properly reflect hardware restrictions, but we were not able to think of a clear and efficient way.

+An anonymous reviewer raised another question if the vertex coloring approach is advantageous over the edge coloring of a hypergraph.
+In our estimation, it seems possible to find similar reduction steps by using the edge coloring in an appropriate hypergraph.
+To compare the better solvability of the edge coloring and the vertex coloring is an interesting but nontrivial task, since the target graphs as well as the known solvers are different.
+For example, the reduced hypergraph for edge coloring would have the same number of vertices and edges as the number of qubits and gates, respectively, whereas the reduced graph for vertex coloring has the same number of vertices as the number of gates but its edges are not directly relevant to the number of qubits.
+Resolving the above issues may be worth independent work.